DerebeWalton/startup/README.md

 # Startup Deliverable - Specification Assignment
 ## Pitch
   Did you ever want to play Connect 4 online?
 This is the way!
 With color customization and win/loss tracking, you can make it your own game.
 Play with a computer or go online to compete with other players.
-With every win, you can jump up the leaderboards and claim the crown.
+With every win, you can jump up the leaderboards and claim the crown!
 ## Key Features
   Play against computers or players